kirillzyusko/react-native-keyboard-controller/docs/docs/guides/compatibility.md

 :::info

 For `Paper` (old) architecture there is no any restrictions.
 If you found an incompatibility - don't hesitate to open an [issue](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/new?assignees=kirillzyusko&labels=bug&template=bug_report.md&title=).
-It will help to the project 🙏
+It will help the project 🙏

 :::